annagracelube/Letterboxd_Lovrs/README.md

-# Letterboxd Lovrs
+# Letterboxd Lovrs Project

-Hi all and welcome to our program : *Letterboxd Lovrs*!
+Hi all and welcome to our program : *Movie Match Maker*!

 We have two different algorithms that we used and we will go into how each one works!!